 The heme environment in myoglobin confers some protection against carbon monoxide poisoning.
-Because heme naturally binds CO 25,000-times more strongly than it binds $O_2$ , carbon monoxide asphyxiates cells from within by blocking oxygen uptake (cyanide poisoning occurs in a similar fashion, binding to the heme of the electron transport protein cytochrome c).
-However, the so-called distal histidine of myoglobin, on the oxygen-binding heme face, forces CO (and $O_2$ ) to bind at an angle to the heme, and is believed to be responsible for reducing by two orders of magnitude the affinity for CO [14].
-While $O_2$ readily takes the conformation enforced by the distal histidine, CO does not; the difference can be clearly seen from simple MD calculations.
+Because heme naturally binds CO 25,000-times more strongly than it binds O_2 , carbon monoxide asphyxiates cells from within by blocking oxygen uptake (cyanide poisoning occurs in a similar fashion, binding to the heme of the electron transport protein cytochrome c).
+However, the so-called distal histidine of myoglobin, on the oxygen-binding heme face, forces CO (and O_2) to bind at an angle to the heme, and is believed to be responsible for reducing by two orders of magnitude the affinity for CO [14].
+While O_2 readily takes the conformation enforced by the distal histidine, CO does not; the difference can be clearly seen from simple MD calculations.

-To examine the preferred binding angle of ligands to the heme, two simulations are conducted: each one of a heme in water sphere with a base on the proximal side (in this case, as in myoglobin, histidine) and either CO or $O_2$ bound on the distal side.
-The Fe - C - O (for CO) and Fe - O - O (for $O_2$ ) angles are then plotted over time after an initial 1 ns equilibration period.
+To examine the preferred binding angle of ligands to the heme, two simulations are conducted: each one of a heme in water sphere with a base on the proximal side (in this case, as in myoglobin, histidine) and either CO or O_2 bound on the distal side.
+The Fe - C - O (for CO) and Fe - O - O (for O_2) angles are then plotted over time after an initial 1 ns equilibration period.

 The results (Fig. 6) of the unenclosed heme simulations are revealing.
-The bound CO remains bound at a near-straight 173° angle.
-The fluctuations from this favored configuration are slight; indeed, the root mean squared deviation (RMSD) from this angle is only 3°, and we gather that the preferred configuration is relatively stable even at temperatures of 310 K. In contrast, the preferred O2 binding angle is shallower, averaging 156°.
-More importantly, the
+The bound CO remains bound at a near-straight 173^o angle.
+The fluctuations from this favored configuration are slight; indeed, the root mean squared deviation (RMSD) from this angle is only 3^o, and we

 Figure 6: Plots of Fe-C-O angle (cyan) and Fe-O-O angle (red).
 The averages for both plots are shown in black.
 The insets depict the simulated systems (water, ions, hydrogens, and non-plane heme atoms are not shown).
-The $O_2$ binding angle is noticeably smaller and more flexible.
+The O2 binding angle is noticeably smaller and more flexible.
+View the files Exe4/heme-o2-ws.psf and Exe4/o2-after500ps.dcd, or Exe4/heme-co-ws.psf and Exe4/co-after500ps.dcd, using VMD.